beccapana/vscode-timelapse/README.md

   - `opencv-python` for video creation
   - `numpy` for image processing

+For other platforms (macOS, Linux):
+- Basic functionality should work, but extensive testing has not been performed
+- You may encounter platform-specific issues
+- Please report any issues you find to help improve cross-platform support

 ## Installation

 1. Install the extension from VS Code Marketplace
 2. Ensure Python is installed and available in your PATH
+   - On Windows, both `py` and `python` commands are supported
+   - On other platforms, `python3` and `python` commands will be attempted
 3. The extension will automatically handle Python package dependencies

 ## Usage